pluralsight/guides/in-review/node-js/getting-started-with-nodejs/article.md

 ## Node Package Module

-[NPM](https://www.npmjs.com/) is package module which help javascript developers to load there dependencies in easy and effective manner.

-To load dependencies we just have to run a command in command prompt
+[NPM](https://www.npmjs.com/) is the package module which helps javascript developers load dependencies effectively.
+To load dependencies we just have to run a command in command prompt:

 ```
 > npm install